hughobrien/zfs-remote-mirror/README.md

 	Add another user? (yes/no): no
 	Goodbye!

+TODO: homogenise angle bracket usage>

 Yes, it's really that chatty, but look at [*man pw*](https://www.freebsd.org/cgi/man.cgi?pw(8)) to see what the alternative is.
 If you're wondering about the term *wheel* [here's an explanation](https://unix.stackexchange.com/questions/1262/where-did-the-wheel-group-get-its-name).

 Connecting
 ----------
 Now we need to discover what IP address the DHCP server leased to the system.
 Ignore *lo0* as it's the loopback interface.
 Also note the interface name, *bfe0* in this case.
+Linux users may be used to *eth0* style naming, but in FreeBSD the interface is named after the driver it uses, a [Broadcom](https://www.freebsd.org/cgi/man.cgi?query=bfe&sektion=4) one in this case.

 	# ifconfig